+'''

 <<surname{renderer=nameRenderer}>>

+'''

-associates a renderer called nameRenderer with the surname field.
-The Docmosis engine will look for a render called nameRenderer and use it to perform the final adjustments to the display of the surname field.
+In this example, the Docmosis engine will look for a renderer called nameRenderer and use it to perform the final adjustments to the display of the surname field.

 Docmosis can also apply renderers based on the type of data that's about to be displayed.
 For example, if Docmosis knows the data is of type Date, then it will apply the renderer for Dates if one has been registered.